 In the heart and muscles, magnesium competes with calcium to help the muscles relax after contracting.
 When the body is low in magnesium, calcium can over stimulate the heart muscle’s cells causing a rapid or irregular heartbeat 10.

 One reason many people supplement with magnesium in the evening is because it helps calm the whole body including blood vessels.

-- Overnight oats contain 325 mg of phosphorus per 100 grams
+- Overnight oats contain more phosphorus per 100 grams.

 Phosphorus has been shown in scientific studies to help with the following:

 - Help the body store and manage energy.

 - Help the kidneys remove waste.

 Find out if granola has more nutrients in my article.

 Of the six B vitamins listed below, overnight provides a higher percentage of all of them.